 "Everyone's fine, boss," the huge were grinned over the phone at her mother hen attitude.

 "Good!
-Alright," Madison said softly, "here's what's going to happen from now on.
-I want everyone to park in the garage . . ."
+All right," Madison said softly, "here's what's going to happen from now on.
+I want everyone to park in the garage,"

 "There's not enough parking spaces, boss," Gary interrupted her.

 "Then they can carpool dammit!" the vampire erupted.
-"Or I'll call in my chit with Jonathan and have the Pack give them rides to and from!
+"Or I'll call in my chit with Jonathan and have the Pack give them rides to and from the club!
 I don't care how you do it, Gary, but I want my people safe!"

 It was his whining like an aggrieved and put upon teenager that finally broke through Madison's panic over the safety of those she considered part of her family.
 It even elicited a quiet giggle before she coughed and forced her face into a frown before she spoke.
 She knew it didn't matter, Gary's keen hearing had to have heard the giggle, but she had to at least try to keep up appearances.
-"Alright, I'll put my trust in you, Gary, but you know what I want.
+"All right, I'll put my trust in you, Gary, but you know what I want.
 Consider each and every one of those people as you would a member of your pack.
-They're my family, and I refuse to lose a family member . . . not another one," she whispered, thinking of Alicia, and Mirabelle, and all those others that she had, for one reason or another, been unable to save.
+They're my family, and I refuse to lose a family member…not another one," she whispered, thinking of Alicia, and Mirabelle, and all those others that she had, for one reason or another, been unable to protect.

 "Understood, Madison," he replied almost as quietly.
 "I know what you mean."

-Madison, Raphe, Bea, Janet, and Steve had been enjoying a quiet nightcap in the hotel bar before they headed off to bed when Gary's call had come in just before 1:00 in the morning.
+Madison, Raphe, Bea, Janet, and Steve had been enjoying a quiet nightcap in the hotel bar before they headed off to bed when Gary's call had come in just before one in the morning.
 They had all heard at least Madison's side of the conversation.
 Bea was behind the bar, her hands worriedly twisting the towel she had been using to wipe the counter, but Steve was desperately waving his hands trying to get the raven haired woman's attention.
 He was bouncing on his stool like a kid hopped up on too much sugar and caffeine in his excitement, a wide smile on his face.
-"What is it Steve," Madison sighed.
+"Jeez, what is it Steve?"
+Madison sighed.